Quick Answer

 How to Fill Empty Pub Tables: 15 Strategies That Actually Work

 Empty tables are more than lost revenue – they're missed connections, silent atmosphere killers, and visible signs that something's not quite right.
-After turning around The Anchor from 30% to 85% table occupancy, I've learned what actually fills those profit-draining voids.
+After turning around The Anchor from quiet nights to consistently full tables, I've learned what actually fills those profit-draining voids.

 Understanding the Empty Table Problem